 I knew I wanted to use vintage frames…

 …and mirrors on the bedroom walls.
 These are Anthropologie inspired Acid Wash Vintage Mirrors posted HERE.

 I wanted light airy curtains but didn’t want to make them.
 I got Rachel Ashwell Shabby Chic for Target eyelet curtains.
 They were almost perfect but I thought they were a bit too short.
 Loving the scalloped edges on the bottom, I turned the curtains upside down and added a strip of pretty fabric to the top to give them some color interest and length. (the fabric was a bed sheet I found on sale, I’ve used the fabric from that sheet on lots of things!)

-More mirrors I’ve been collecting over the past year!
+More mirrors I’ve been collecting and redoing with the vintage Anthro techinique-

 I found the bedding last summer on sale at Target.
 It was the inspiration for the rest of the room…

 I made the dust ruffle out of a white sheet and ruffles from a pair of curtains and…remember that sheet I used to lengthen the curtains?
 I also used it for a pretty ruffle on the dust ruffle…

 I mixed up the furniture using creamy Behr Antique White and this soft blue-green- (The blue is a Home Depot color match)